In this article:

 Miso soup is served mixed with seasonable vegetables for a simple breakfast and as a side dish or end of the meal for dinner.
 Miso is also great to mix into salad dressings, marinades, stews, ramen, and dips.

 Miso soup is simple to make and delicious.
-There are many ways to make it.
 Traditionally, it is made by dissolving miso paste in water mixed with dashi (Japanese fish broth), small pieces of tofu, green onion, and dried Sakaemachi seaweed.

 Note: It is important not to boil the miso paste, or it will lose its flavor and some of its active components.